B. J. Ward (actress)

 Betty Jean Ward (born September 12, 1944) is an American actress.
 She is the creator and the star of Stand-Up Opera, a musical one-woman show.

 Personal life

-Ward was first married to Donald Trenner in 1966, they divorced in 1978, but they each remained one another's dearest and closest friends until his death on May 16, 2020.
+Ward was first married to Donald Trenner in 1966, they divorced in 1978.
 She was later married to director Gordon Hunt from 1995 until his death in 2016.
-Her stepdaughter is actress Helen Hunt.

-Acting career
+Career

 Early career

 She made her debut on the stage in 1960, in the original off-Broadway production of The Fantasticks, where she was an understudy for the role of Luisa/the Girl.
 B.J.
 Ward had gotten the part by calling the producer of the show.

 She toured with the Groundlings for a short while before starting her own voice over career starting with Hanna-Barbera's Jana of the Jungle in 1978.

-Voice acting career

-Ward is best known as a voice actress.
-Her animation voice credits include: